wildpeaches/wildpeaches/src/_content/posts/2020-09-07-winning-the-scratch-lottery.md

 title: Winning the Scratch Lottery
 subtitle: An Experiment in OCR, Robotics, and Statistics
 author: John Peach
-tags: [math]
-keywords: [Gambling, Statistics, Expectation, Optical Character Recognition]
----

-I know someone who has won the million-dollar lottery.
+lede: I know someone who has won the million-dollar lottery.
 Twice.
 Ask any mathematician about playing the lottery and you'll likely be told not to waste your money because you can't win.
 That would be bad advice because the lottery is rigged.
 In your favor.
+tags: [math]
+keywords: [Gambling, Statistics, Expectation, Optical Character Recognition]
+---

 ## Mohan Srivastava's discovery